Slow Cooker Zuppa Toscana

 • In a large frying pan, brown the Italian sausage with the onion over medium-high heat (4-5 minutes).
 Add minced garlic and cook 1 minute.

-• Once potatoes are tender, stir in cream, Parmesan and red pepper flakes if using (optional for extra heat!).
-Let heat through before serving.
+• Once potatoes are tender, stir in kale, cream, and Parmesan.

 Nutrition Information